 When the parents of a child are not married at the beginning of the pregnancy or at the birth of the child, the father is legally without the rights and responsibilities of a parent.
-The father, mother, or a third party on behalf of the child, must seek a declaration of paternity to legally establish a parent-child relationship with the father.
+The father, mother must seek a declaration of paternity is necessary to legally establish a parent-child relationship with the father.
+Until paternity has been established, a father has no legally enforceable rights and the mother is the decision maker for the child.
+The formality of DNA testing is usually not necessary in these cases, but is an option if there is a dispute or uncertainty about the identity of the biological father.

 Benefits of Establishing Paternity